 Restricted Gifts are contributions earmarked for specific programs and projects designated by our benefactors.
 If you are considering making a restricted gift, please discuss your intentions with Elaine Starks, our Chief Development Officer.
 Power Paws wants to ensure that your request is directed appropriately to meet your designated goals.

 Special Recognition Society

 Power Paws has established Frasier Founder’s Society to recognize individuals who have made a bequest or other type of planned gift, such as a charitable gift annuity, to Power Paws.
 The Society is our way of thanking you for your generosity.
-To become a member, please notify Elaine Starks, Chief Development Officer.
+To become a member, please notify Elaine Starks, Executive Director.